-(29) The maximum length of any single examination will normally be three (3) hours in duration (exemptions may be granted through Study Access Plans).
+(27) The maximum length of any single examination will be three (3) hours in duration (exemptions may be granted through Study Access Plans).

-(30) Unit Coordinators must ensure there are assessment criteria for each examination.
+(28) Unit Coordinators must ensure there are assessment criteria for each examination.

-(31) All required examination information must be provided by the dates set by the Examinations Office.
-Permission to make changes to examinations once submitted must be sought from the Manager, Examinations.
+(29) Examination questions must be provided in the appropriate format and submission mode by the dates set by the Examinations Office.
+Permission to make changes to examinations once submitted must be sought from the Manager Examinations.

-Provisions for examinations
+General provisions for examinations